 I see clients with no insurance as well as those who have insurance but wish to pay privately.

-I am In-Network with Blue Cross Blue Shield.
+I am In-Network with Blue Cross Blue Shield and Cigna only.
 If I am out of network for you I can provide you with a superbill to present to your insurance company for possible reimbursement.

 I accept cash, check, Visa, Mastercard, Discover or American Express credit cards.